IamAK147/Certify/README.md

    >Put all the files in an folder and copy the folder to "C:\xampp\htdocs".
 Then go to your brower and type "localhos/'Your folder Name'" and click enter.
 Like I put my file in an folder name 'example', So I go to any browser and type "localhost/example" .This will open the Webpage.

-> The above 2 steps need to be run everytime you are running the project.